redconfetti/github-event-server/README.md

 # Github Event Server

+**Note:** This project is under construction and not ready for use.

 Simple server used to processing events posted by [Github Web-hooks].

 This tool is developed in Ruby with the light-weight [Sinatra] framework.